-Led by expert artisans, more than 1500 children, aged 6 to 12 years, will take on old trades and tinker their way to new creations.
-The workshops will teach them how to use tools and materials, help them to discover the tricks of old trades and learn traditional techniques while watching artisans making their handcrafted pieces.
+Led by expert artisans, children aged from 6 to 12 years will take on old trades and tinker their way to new creations.
+The workshops offered at the Museum will teach them how to use tools and materials, help them discover the tricks of the old trades and learn traditional techniques.

-Come to Explora and have a nice journey with “Autostrade per l’Italia” into trades and traditions, using technique and creativity.
+Come to Explora and have a nice journey with “Autostrade per l’Italia” into trades and traditions, using techniques and creativity

 Thanks to Autostrade per l’Italia

 When: January 12th-13th, 1th-20th, 26th-27th, at 10:00 am, 12:00 pm, 3:00 pm and 5:00 pm.

 Booking: required to be admitted to the museum.